In Homer’s epic poem The Odyssey, his Greek hero Odysseus is trying to return home after the Trojan War.

-As for Odysseus, the journey is just as important as the destination – perhaps even more so – the story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.
+But as we find out in Homer’s tale, the journey is just as important as the destination – perhaps even more so – the story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.

 ‘To be rooted is perhaps the most important and least recognised need of the human soul.’

-Listen to yourself.
+First, listen to yourself.

 Ask yourself: When have you felt secure, happy, grounded?
 Or alternatively, what would the opposite of the pain and the sadness you’ve experienced in life look like?
 What do you need?
 What do you want?
 Perhaps it’s something that has always been there – during good and bad times – that perhaps you’ve tried to ignore or dismiss at certain points in your life, but which never totally goes away?
 Is it a place?
 A culture?
 A history or an environment?
 Is it co-created or is it your own place?
 Your own ‘safe place’ which you invite other people into when you are ready?
 Or is it a place you already share?
 It may be right in front of you.
 Just by acknowledging it, you begin to find home – though remember, the search may take you on a path you never imagined – as Odysseus found out.